codigoisaac/Desgruda/README.md

-# Body Breath 🍃
+# Desgruda 🍃

+You'll never have to work with all that "stuck together" code again.

-Improve readability by automatically inserting blank lines between sibling HTML-like elements in your JSX/TSX files.
+This extension helps you improve code readability by automatically separating sibling HTML-like elements with a blank line.

-## Features

-Body Breath analyzes your JSX/TSX code and intelligently adds empty lines between sibling elements to make your component structure more readable and scannable.

 ### Before